raesian/SeattleLungProject/team.markdown

 ### Research Scientist

-Rachel joined the Mulligan Lab in 2014 began assisting in hematology counts and ventilation/ischemia protocols.
-She originally came from the Fred Hutchinson Cancer Research Center working with hematology in various bone marrow transplants and also worked with the HIV Vaccine Trails unit.
-Afterwards, she moved on to the Center of Lung Biology researching the effects of mechanical ventilation.
-She graduated from the University of Washington and is planning to continue on to graduate studies.
+Rachel joined the Mulligan Lab in 2014 began assisting in hematology counts and ventilation protocols.
+She originally came from the Fred Hutchinson Cancer Research Center learning about hematology in various bone marrow transplants and also worked with the HIV Vaccine Trails unit.
+Afterwards, she moved to the Center of Lung Biology researching the effects of mechanical ventilation.
+Rachel continues to help support the Transplantation Biology group at FHCRC.
+She graduated from the University of Washington with a BS in MCD Biology and is planning to continue on to graduate studies.

 <img src="{{ site.baseurl }}/img/SaraMaskal.png" width="200px" />